 Tips that will help ensure that you select the correct contractor for the project…

-There are many very good building contractors in the area, but there are others who are not reputable and likely do not have the financial resources necessary to be a contractor.
-Unfortunately, the current state of the economy in the area results in unqualified contractors entering the market.
-Currently, there is much more work than there are contractors to do the work.
-This combined with the fact that the state of Texas has minimal licensing or bonding requirements for building contractors can make it risky to hire a contractor.
+The past few years have been extremely busy for the swimming pool construction industry—demand has definitely exceeded supply.
+In other words, more consumers wanted pools than there were companies and skilled workers available to build them.
+Unfortunately, this resulted in an expansion in the number of pool companies.
+While there are many very good building contractors in the area, there are others who are not reputable and likely do not have the financial resources necessary to be a contractor.
+This combined with the fact that the state of Texas has minimal licensing or bonding requirements for building contractors can make it very risky to hire a pool contractor.
 This can oftentimes result in an unhappy customer and even sometimes results in litigation.
-How can you avoid this potential problem and select the right contractor?
+How can you avoid this potential problem and select the right pool contractor?
 By doing your research.

 Regardless of the type of contractor you plan on hiring—home builder, home remodeler, landscape contractor, pool contractor, home audio/visual contractor, etc., here are some helpful tips that will help ensure that you select the correct contractor for the project: